 Stigma can lead to a lack of support or empathy for people with a mental illness, leaving people embarrassed, misunderstood, and marginalised.
 Stigma can cause more than hurt feelings.
 It can result in symptoms being ignored, lead to poor recovery and a lower quality of life due to isolation.

-Sometimes mental illness is given a stigma that tries to label people affected as ‘scary’, ‘comical’ or ‘incompetent’.
+People living with mental illness are often unfairly and inaccurately labelled as ‘scary’, ‘comical’ or ‘incompetent’.
 If you’re living with a mental illness, stigma is one more stress you don’t need.
 In fact, some people say that the effects of stigma and prejudice can be as distressing as the symptoms of their illness.

 The World Health Organisation defines stigma as: A major cause of discrimination and exclusion: it affects people‘s self-esteem, helps disrupt their family relationships and limits their ability to socialize and obtain housing and jobs.